TuringLang/.github/CONTRIBUTING.md

 ## Overall expectations

-- Write clear, professional, native-sounding English in issues, pull requests, and review comments.
+- Write clear and professional English in issues, pull requests, and review comments.
 - Explain reasoning, not only the code delta.
 For bug fixes, describe the root cause and why your fix addresses it.
 - Keep contributions focused and appropriately scoped for review.
 - Be ready to answer technical questions about your changes during review.